deadlydog/deadlydog.github.io/_posts/2014-03-14-saving-and-loading-a-c-objects-data-to-an-xml-json-or-binary-file.md

   <pre style=white-space:normal>

   <pre class="brush: csharp; title: ; notranslate" title="">
-/// &lt;summary&gt;
+/// <summary>
 /// Functions for performing common XML Serialization operations.
-/// &lt;para&gt;Only public properties and variables will be serialized.&lt;/para&gt;
+/// <para>Only public properties and variables will be serialized.</para>
-/// &lt;para&gt;Use the [XmlIgnore] attribute to prevent a property/variable from being serialized.&lt;/para&gt;
+/// <para>Use the [XmlIgnore] attribute to prevent a property/variable from being serialized.</para>
-/// &lt;para&gt;Object to be serialized must have a parameterless constructor.&lt;/para&gt;
+/// <para>Object to be serialized must have a parameterless constructor.</para>
-/// &lt;/summary&gt;
+/// </summary>
 public static class XmlSerialization
 {
-	/// &lt;summary&gt;
+	/// <summary>
 	/// Writes the given object instance to an XML file.
-	/// &lt;para&gt;Only Public properties and variables will be written to the file.
-These can be any type though, even other classes.&lt;/para&gt;
+	/// <para>Only Public properties and variables will be written to the file.
+These can be any type though, even other classes.</para>
-	/// &lt;para&gt;If there are public properties/variables that you do not want written to the file, decorate them with the [XmlIgnore] attribute.&lt;/para&gt;
+	/// <para>If there are public properties/variables that you do not want written to the file, decorate them with the [XmlIgnore] attribute.</para>
-	/// &lt;para&gt;Object type must have a parameterless constructor.&lt;/para&gt;
+	/// <para>Object type must have a parameterless constructor.</para>
-	/// &lt;/summary&gt;
+	/// </summary>
-	/// &lt;typeparam name="T"&gt;The type of object being written to the file.&lt;/typeparam&gt;
+	/// <typeparam name="T">The type of object being written to the file.</typeparam>
-	/// &lt;param name="filePath"&gt;The file path to write the object instance to.&lt;/param&gt;
+	/// <param name="filePath">The file path to write the object instance to.</param>
-	/// &lt;param name="objectToWrite"&gt;The object instance to write to the file.&lt;/param&gt;
+	/// <param name="objectToWrite">The object instance to write to the file.</param>
-	/// &lt;param name="append"&gt;If false the file will be overwritten if it already exists.
-If true the contents will be appended to the file.&lt;/param&gt;
+	/// <param name="append">If false the file will be overwritten if it already exists.
+If true the contents will be appended to the file.</param>
-	public static void WriteToXmlFile&lt;T&gt;(string filePath, T objectToWrite, bool append = false) where T : new() {
+	public static void WriteToXmlFile<T>(string filePath, T objectToWrite, bool append = false) where T : new() {
 		TextWriter writer = null;
 		try